tamalsen2509/frontend_whitelist_by_learn_web3/README.md

 ## Code contribution

-Code contribution is always welcome; please clone the repo ; switch to feature branch and start adding improvements
+Code contribution is always welcome; please clone the repo ; switch to feature branch and start adding improvements; Thank you

 ## Development server